-Sears manages to steal the helicopter all on his own (making me wonder, for the first time, why Sears is so strong that he outclasses even Fuhito’s Ravens.
+Sears manages to steal the helicopter all on his own (making me wonder, for the first time during my initial viewing, why Sears is so strong that he outclasses even Fuhito’s Ravens.
 I don’t think there’s even an answer?).
 The helicopter’s low-quality rotor sound effect continues to play during the next sequence with Shotgun for some reason, which is especially odd and may be a glitch or a problem with Ririn’s video recording.
 Personally, I’m surprised Shinra hasn’t already put all their copters in the air after Verdot learned where they were headed.
 Maybe I should revise my theory about Verdot’s call to Shotgun and presume it wasn’t part of the original draft at all?
 Likewise, Shinra should have more helicopters in their air in case AVALANCHE had their own transportation in-bound.
 What did I say to you people about making me improve your evil plans?

 AVALANCHE gets into the air just as Shotgun arrives (no matter how long you had left on the timer), and decides to start firing on you, forcing you to fight the helicopter itself!
 Don’t worry, you aren’t supposed to beat it, per se (melee characters simply wouldn’t be able to hit it, since the copte’s entirely off the edge of the building), you’re just supposed to survive, although Ririn puts a few shots in just to keep from getting bored.
 The helicopter has a very, very predictable two-attack pattern that repeats until the fight ends exactly one minute later.
 Bit of a chore, really.
 It’s still worth a laugh when Hojo complains about how bored he is, though.
 Who thought I’d be sympathizing with this asshole?

 Verdot orders you to follow the chopper in a truck.
 Oh yes, do assign the person on the 70th floor to get to a ground vehicle.
 Given the circumstances, you won’t be surprised to learn that Tseng got there first, and he’ll be joining you.
-I’m shocked that they actually catch up with the chopper after the fact (and that the AVALANCHE is flying in a straight line over the highway to begin with?).
+I’m shocked that they actually catch up with the chopper after the fact (and that the AVALANCHE is flying in a straight line over the highway to allow for easy pursuit to begin with?).
 Luckily for AVALANCHE, they have a motorcycle escort coming up from behind to make life difficult for the Turks.
 Once again, Ririn performs perfectly, so it’s hard to say how this section is supposed to work, but it seems that you’re supposed to intercept the cyclists with your truck, either forcing them to crash into your rear bumper or by sideswiping them off the road.
 It’s not clear what happens if you miss.
 Picture below.

 At this point, Sears parachutes out of the helicopter to attack the Turks, and blows up the highway for good measure.
 You know, instead of blowing up the road and flying away.
 Or blowing up the Turks along with the road.
-I’m begging to suspect this is not a professional terrorist organization.
+I’m continuing to suspect this is not a professional terrorist organization.
 The truck crashes, and Shotgun ends up somehow thrown all the way to the far side of the gap!
 She’s lucky she didn’t break every bone in her body.
 Unfortunately, this leaves her alone with Sears, with no sign of Tseng.
 This is the first time you can fight Sears and win (it’s unclear if you have to), something Ririn does in only two shots.
 “You’ve gotten a little better,” says Mr. Understatement.

 Sears automatically defeats Shotgun after the fight, saying she still isn’t near strong enough, and the helicopter comes back to retrieve him.
 Back on the helicopter, Hojo is asking Fuhito about his facilities, and Fuhito reveals he has a “very powerful sponsor,” which Hojo points out is unlikely without Shinra’s backing these days, but Fuhito insists.
 At this point, Fuhito changes the subject and promises Hojo a demonstration of a monster they picked up from Hojo’s labs, which they’ll use to finish off Shotgun.
 You don’t see the thing at first, as you actually have to weave your way past obstacles as it spits fireballs at you (at some points, Ririn relies on the fireballs simply vanishing after a set distance, often standing just next to their despawn point, which looks very silly).
 When you finally reach the end of the road, it’s bad news: a Mt.
 Nibel-style dragon.
-Ririn doesn’t waste any time on this: he casts a Bio spell, only for Shotgun to seem to… fall down?
+Ririn doesn’t waste any time on this: they cast a Bio spell, only for Shotgun to seem to… fall down?
 I guess this is the game’s newest way of auto-losing?